apache/dubbo-website/content/en/blog/news/dubbo-fescar.md

 ---
-title: "How to use Fescar to ensure consistency between Dubbo Microservices"
+title: "How to use Seata to ensure consistency between Dubbo Microservices"
-linkTitle: "Use Fescar in Dubbo"
+linkTitle: "Use Seata in Dubbo"
 date: 2019-01-17
 description: >
-    This article will introduce you how to use Fescar to ensure consistency between Dubbo Microservices.
+    This article will introduce you how to use Seata to ensure consistency between Dubbo Microservices.
 ---

 ## Use case